brian-j-smith/Mamba.jl/doc/samplers/dgs.rst

 Stand-Alone Functions
 ^^^^^^^^^^^^^^^^^^^^^

-.. function:: dgs!(v::DGSVariate, support::Matrix{T<:Real}, logf::Function)
+.. function:: sample!(v::DGSVariate)
-              dgs!(v::DGSVariate, support::Matrix{T<:Real}, probs::Vector{Float64})
+              sample!(v::DiscreteVariate)

-    Simulate one draw directly from a target probability mass function.
+    Draw one sample directly from a target probability mass function.
 Parameters are assumed to have discrete and finite support.

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-        * ``support`` : matrix whose columns contain the vector coordinates in the parameter space from which to simulate values.
-        * ``logf`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant).
-        * ``probs`` : sampling probabilities for the columns of ``support``.

     **Value**